 There are many ways to conceal handguns of various sizes.
 Here are some worthy of consideration.

 A belt holster on a dedicated gun belt is a non-starter for concealed carry, so we need only consider holsters that attach to the belt that holds up your pants.
 Belt holsters can be used with handguns of any size, but are particularly applicable to full size and compact service pistols, which have a limited number of carry options.
 If you are absolutely sure you will never want or need to remove your coat in public, a conventional holster (strong side or cross-draw) attached to a wide trouser belt can work well.
 The holster should precisely fit the belt.
-Belt holsters are the best option for a fast draw and reholstering is easy.
+Belt holsters are the best option for a fast draw and reholstering is comparatively easy.

 Unfortunately, belt holsters are inappropriate for many civilian concealed carry situations, particularly in warm weather when a coat or jacket is uncomfortable and may appear inappropriate.
 Quickly and discreetly discarding a holster that is threaded through your pants belt is practically impossible, should it become necessary to ditch your sidearm.